 Align the commutator end cover with the holes in the motor housing and assemble (Ref.
-Fig. 3 on Page G-8).
+Fig. 3).
 Secure the commutator end cover to the motor housing with bolts (2) and tighten to 90 in. lbs.
 (10 Nm) torque.
-For non PDS motors, install bearing cap (1).
-For PDS vehicles, attach ring magnet to armature shaft with screw.
+Attach ring magnet to armature shaft with screw.
 Install inner snap ring in cover and insert speed sensor.
 Secure with second snap ring (Ref.
-Fig. 3 on Page G-8).
+Fig. 3).